This article examines what kind of smoking can break your intermittent fast, from cigarettes to vaping to marijuana.

 The bottom line is that a smoker who fasts for a blood test can smoke during that time without confounding the test.

-However, breaking the fast is not determined by blood sugar but the insulin response that sugar causes.
+However, breaking the fast is not determined by blood sugar but by the insulin response that sugar causes.

 Does Smoking Break Your Fast?